-We start with individual editing meetings in order to finalize the trailers/pilots to be presented.
-The workshop program is focused on the preparation of the pitching presentation – speech structuring, five-minute clip selection, trailer feedback.
+We start with individual editing meetings in order to finalise the trailers/pilots to be presented.
+The workshop programme is focused on the preparation of the pitching presentation – speech structuring, five-minute clip selection, trailer feedback.
 The participants have individual meetings to train their presentation skills and detailed introduction of the project.

-The informal pitching itself is composed as an exclusive event, organized by Nordisk Panorama, with personally invited key decision makers, festival selectors, commissioning editors, sale agents and distributors.
-Each participating team gets ten minutes to introduce the project, and screen the trailer and a short excerpt of the film.
+The informal pitching itself is composed as an exclusive event, organised by Nordisk Panorama, with personally invited key decision makers, festival selectors, commissioning editors, sale agents and distributors.
+Each participating team will have ten minutes to introduce the project, and screen the trailer and a short excerpt of the film.
 The preview is followed by a networking lunch with matchmaking with the invited industry guests.

 Ulla Simonen /FI/

-The founder and managing director of the production company MADE, Ulla is also a tutor, advisor and consultant for documentary and fiction projects.
-She has worked as the commissioner for short and documentary films in the Finnish national fund AVEK as well as film festival director.
-Simonen started her career in film production in 1997 and has since produced over 50 titles.
+The founder and managing director of the production company MADE and a tutor.
+She has also worked as the commissioner for short and documentary films in the national fund AVEK.
+Simonen started her career in film production in 1997 and has since then been the producer for over 50 titles which have been awarded around the world.
 Her filmography includes both domestic films and international co-productions that challenge the borderline between documentary and fiction: ”Innovative use of cinematic tools and an attempt to create something new and unforeseen even in everyday subjects pull my attention.”
-Ulla is a gardener, bee-charmer and avid football fan.

 Freddy Neumann /DK/

 Neumann PR & Strategic Communication